rwillbur/File-System-Simulator/README.md

    **- An empty line followed by 0000 is an empty directory**
    #
    **- The dots '..' in general (provided they are not the bitVector which is always the second block in a FileSystem,
-           the  PartitionBlock [i.e. superblock being the first]) stand for null characters, the block numbers span from single to 4 digits so the space in memory (in an inode) for each block number is 4 bytes long.**
+           the  PartitionBlock [i.e. superblock, being the first]) stand for null characters, the block numbers span from single to 4 digits so the space in memory (in an inode) for each block number is 4 bytes long naturally when a block number is less than 4 bytes the remaining spaces a null, thus the dots.**
    #